tap349/tap349.github.io/_posts/2017-08-02-elixir-deployment.md

   when `HOME` environment variable is set to application directory in application service units - don't set it at all.

-  when building release with distillery cookie is set in _vm.args_ file so _.erlang.cookie_ file is effectively ignored (even though it's still created if missing).
+  when building release with Distillery cookie is set in _vm.args_ file so _.erlang.cookie_ file is effectively ignored (even though it's still created if missing).